ruiming-wu/FAST_Flow_Matching/data_collection/README.md

 # 📦 data_collection Module

-This directory provides scripts and tools for collecting trajectories in the Inverted Pendulum MuJoCo environment, supporting PID control and batch data generation for downstream model training and evaluation.
+This directory contains scripts and tools for collecting trajectories in the Inverted Pendulum MuJoCo environment, supporting PID control and batch data generation for downstream model training and evaluation.

 ---

+## Overview

+The `data_collection` module provides:
+- A general-purpose PID controller implementation.
+- Scripts for interacting with the MuJoCo environment and collecting state-action trajectories.
+- Batch collection utilities for generating large datasets for model training.
+- Storage and visualization of collected data and parameters.

+---

 ## Environment Modifications

-To prevent early truncation during trajectory generation, following modifications were made:
+To prevent early truncation during trajectory generation, the following modifications were made:

 - **Angle threshold**: increased from ±0.2 rad → **±0.5 rad**
 - **Cart position range**: from [-1.0, 1.0] → **[-10.0, 10.0]**